-On January 7th, 1972, two days after he started drinking again, John Berryman committed suicide by jumping off Minnesota's Washington Avenue Bridge.
+On January 7th, 1972, two days after he started drinking again, John Berryman committed suicide by jumping off the Washington Avenue Bridge in Minneapolis.
 He was 57 years old.
-Despite his untimely and tragic death, during his life, John Berryman proved himself to be one of the most gifted poets of his generation.
+Despite his untimely and tragic death, during his life, he proved himself to be one of the most gifted poets of his generation.

 Quote Of The Day